10.8 Accuracy Reference

 XGRIDS mobile SLAM is not a replacement for licensed survey instruments for legal boundary work.
 The system can provide supporting documentation and area measurements, but legal survey requirements vary by jurisdiction.

-If XGRIDS data is used as supporting evidence: Use hybrid RTK plus GCPs, verify all residuals, and retain the processing report as documentation.
+If XGRIDS data is used as supporting evidence: Use hybrid RTK plus GCPs, run an accuracy check against independently surveyed checkpoints, and retain the accuracy report as documentation.
+See Section 7.

 Do not misrepresent mobile SLAM data as survey-grade without independent verification.